openhab/openhab-addons/bundles/org.openhab.binding.twitter/README.md

 # Twitter Binding

-The Twitter binding allows your home to Tweet, 280 characters at a time.
+The Twitter binding allows your home to Tweet 280 characters at a time.
 It also supports direct messages and tweeting with media.

 ## Supported Things

 ```
-Account - Twitter Account.
+account - Twitter Account.

 ```

 ## Thing Configuration

-The Twitter Account Thing requires you create a Twitter App in the Twitter Developer Page.
+The Twitter Account Thing requires you to create a Twitter App in the Twitter Developer Page.

 |   Property        | Default | Required | Description                       |
 |-------------------|---------|:--------:|-----------------------------------|